Hiroshima City Museum of Contemporary Art

 The Hiroshima City Museum of Contemporary Art (広島市現代美術館, Hiroshima-shi Gendai Bijutsukan) is an art museum founded in 1989.
 It is in Hijiyama Park in Hiroshima, Japan.
 The building was designed by architect Kisho Kurokawa.
+It was the first public contemporary art museum to open in Japan, and its exhibitions focus on post-1945, contemporary emerging artists and artworks that link contemporary art with Hiroshima.